laffan/psd-to-phaser/README.md

 ### 1. Generator

 The generator uses psd_tools to break up a PSD, generate a JSON file from its layer data and then output a series of optimized assets.
 It depends on a naming convention that you can read more about in the [README](./generator/README.md).
+(As a standalone tool, this could be useful to just about anyone who uses psds to create assets.)

 ### 2. Plugin